-Participants who successfully complete the course will receive comprehensive knowledge in maritime security planning and a thorough understanding of current threats, including those related to piracy.
+Participants who successfully complete the course will receive a comprehensive grounding in maritime security planning and a thorough understanding of current threats, including those related to piracy.

-The course is open to officers from maritime administrations and port authorities who have responsibility for the enforcement of maritime security legislation or who may be planning to undertake such responsibilities.
+The course is open to Government officials from maritime administrations and port authorities who have responsibility for the enforcement of maritime security legislation or who may be planning to undertake such responsibilities subject to confirmation from their nominating authority.
 A good working knowledge of the English language is also required.

 For those interested to benefit from the accomodation proposed by the Academy, please write to email@example.com